RoboJackets/software-training-old/projects/week_7/Instructions.md

 Each part of the Nav2 stack communicates with the other parts primarily through ROS actions.
 For example, the "Planner Server" hosts an action, called `/compute_path_to_pose`, which will plan the path from the robot's current location to the given pose.
 The "BT Navigator Server" can then call that action whenever a new path needs to be planned.
 The "BT Navigator Server" itself also hosts an action `/navigate_to_pose` that acts as the main entry point for the navigation stack for most other parts of our ROS system.
 Whenever some part of our ROS system wants the robot to move, it can send the destination pose to the `/navigate_to_pose` action, which will take care of the rest.

-### 1.2 The Code
+### 1.4 The Code

 If this feels a bit overwhelming, don't worry.
 This is just to give a bit of context around the code we'll be writing this week.
 In this project, we're going to be implementing a controller plugin for the Nav2 stack.
-We've taken care of the Nav2 parts of the code in the starter code, and you'll just be filling out the math for the LQR control algorithm.
-You'll be implementing this controller in the `LQRController` class in [lqr_controller.cpp](../../lqr_control/src/lqr_controller.cpp).
+We've taken care of the Nav2 parts of the code in the starter code, and you'll just be filling out the math for the PID controller and parameters for LQR control algorithm.
+You'll be implementing the PID controller in the `PIDController` class in [pid_controller.cpp](../../controllers/src/pid_controller.cpp) and the `LQRController` class in [lqr_controller.cpp](../../controllers/src/lqr_controller.cpp).

 We'll also be writing a test client for our controller that uses one of the "internal" actions of the Nav2 stack, `/follow_path`.
 This is the action hosted by the "Controller Server", which computes the command velocities needed to drive the robot along the path provided in the action goal.
 This client will be a separate node, which you'll implement from scratch.
-The path our test client uses will be generated by the `TestPathGenerator` class found in [test_path_generator.cpp](../../lqr_control/src/test_path_generator.cpp).
+The path our test client uses will be generated by the `TestPathGenerator` class found in [test_path_generator.cpp](../../controllers/src/test_path_generator.cpp).
 You shouldn't need to edit this file.
 It's there if you're curious about how we create the figure-eight test path.

 ## 2 Running this project